Parking fees and transport options

 The University has more than 1300 bike racks on campus.
 It also offers secure bike storage cages between G and R block, underneath L block, and on the ground level of C block.
 The bond for an access key ranges from $20-$50 per year which is refundable when it’s returned to the Security Office.
 To get access to a bike cage, call Security on 07 838 4444 or visit them in the BX building.
 Showers and changing room facilities are also available at various locations around campus.

-If you have any questions that are not addressed in either of the FAQs above, contact us at [email protected]
+If you have any questions that are not addressed in the FAQs above, contact us at [email protected]